joshuagryphon/plastid/docs/source/examples/phasing.rst

                    --codon_buffer 5 \
                    --min_length 25 --max_length 35

-|phase_by_size| will create a text file showing the proportion of reads
+In either case, |phase_by_size| will create a text file showing the proportion of reads whose P-sites map to each codon position for each read length (columns *phase0, phase1,* & *phase0*) and the proportion of total reads that each read length represents (column *fraction_reads_counted*):

-whose P-sites map to each codon position for each read length (columns *phase0, phase1,* & *phase0*) and the proportion of total reads that each read length represents (column *fraction_reads_counted*):
+..
+TODO: Add visual of output

 .. code-block:: shell